--a pencil, marker, watercolor paints with paintbrush, & small container for water for paints
+- A pencil, marker, watercolor paints with paintbrush, & small container for water for paints

--5 sheets of white computer paper (4 of the pages can be scrap paper but 1 should be clean for the watercolor picture.)
+- Five sheets of white computer paper (4 of the pages can be scrap paper but 1 should be clean for the watercolor picture.)

-- kitchen sponge (1 for every 2 children)
+- Kitchen sponge (1 for every 2 children)

--a handful of small items that are heavier than paperclips (such as pennies)
+- A handful of small items that are heavier than paperclips (such as pennies)

--scotch tape (1 per family)
+- Scotch tape (1 per family)

--1/2 a container of play dough
+- Half of a container of play dough

--at least 100 grapes, gumdrops, or gummy fruit
+- At least 100 grapes, gumdrops, or gummy fruit

--at least 100 toothpicks
+- At least 100 toothpicks

--protective cover shirts (optional – we will only be using watercolor paints)
+- Protective cover shirts (optional – we will only be using watercolor paints)

--at least 1 picture of a famous bridge that your child can sketch (from a library book, the Internet, etc.) (1 for every 3 children)
+- At least 1 picture of a famous bridge that your child can sketch (from a library book, the Internet, etc.) (1 for every 3 children)

 Items to Bring to Share with the Group:

--a book with pictures of the 5 major types of bridges
+- A book with pictures of the 5 major types of bridges

--large amount of books or other items that can be used for bridge span testing
+- Large amount of books or other items that can be used for bridge span testing

--toy bridge (like a block in the shape of an arch) & examples of live loads (toy car, toy cow, toy person)
+- Toy bridge (like a block in the shape of an arch) & examples of live loads (toy car, toy cow, toy person)

--paper towels or napkins
+- Paper towels or napkins

-The World's Biggest Arch Bridge
+World's Biggest Arch Bridge: Hoover Dam Bridge

-Ready for the next lesson?
+Ready for the Next Lesson?